Wander Women Lebanon:

 Day 7: We’ll kick off the day with yoga on the beach before heading up to Chekka’s Rocca Marina, a rocking example of Lebanon’s famous summer beach clubs.
 After a day of hookah along the infinity pool, we’ll stop at Byblos on the way back to Beirut, where we’ll watch the sun set from the iconic Rouche Rocks.

 Day 8: After a rooftop farewell yoga session, we’ll head to the groundbreaking Souk el Tayeb farmer’s market for one final taste of Lebanon.
-Those who wish to enjoy their last day can decamp to the chilled-out Lazy B Beach Club, where those with later flights can spend the day pool and ocean-side before tearing themselves away to head to the nearby airport.
+Those with later flights can decamp to the chilled-out Lazy B Beach Club, where they can spend the day pool and ocean-side before tearing themselves away to head to the nearby airport.
+Want to keep traveling?
+Travel seamlessly with Alex to Egypt for the Yoga + Ancient Adventures Retreat!

 Lebanon is ripe for adventure and exploration, and we’re thrilled to have curated the best of it for a swoon-worthy week.
 Brace yourself for the following!